 Can I use a VPN for TikTok?

 There is no definitive answer to this question.
-TikTok was banned in India because it possessed a security threat to the national security and privacy of the citizens of India.
+TikTok was banned in India because it posed a security threat to the national security and privacy of the citizens of India.
 Because the ban is at the national level, you may not be able to use TikTok even after connecting to a VPN.
 Many users tried installing TikTok by using a VPN but to no avail.

 If you know of any countries that have blocked social media, do share in the comments below.